Originally from:

 • deciding disputes concerning an arbitrator's mandate.9

-Courts also may review and rule on questions of the existence, validity,
+Courts also may review and rule on questions of the existence, validity, or scope of an arbitration agreement in the following circumstances:

 • in an action to set aside an arbitral award;10